 Maria Costello has a long and storied history with the Goodwood Revival.
 She was the first woman to be invited to race a motorcycle here and has since returned many times; it never ceases to amaze her how fantastic the event is.
 In 2018 Maria piloted a 1929 R 57 – a bike legendary for being both powerful and somewhat tricky to ride – for the BMW Group Classic motorcycle team.
 Mastering a supercharged machine with a hand shifter certainly isn’t easy, but Maria was up for the challenge.

 Of course, Goodwood isn’t the only bike event with which Maria Costello has a lot of history; after all, she is an accomplished racer with a career stretching back more than 23 years.
 Maria first started riding as a means of getting around, but soon got hooked on doing so quickly and began plotting a route into racing.

 Somewhat ironically, she was able to buy her first racing bike with compensation money awarded when an inattentive driver hit her while out on the road.
 Her mother was duly horrified, but Maria knew what she wanted and used the cash to kick-start her track career.

 Maria started out on short circuits but rapidly graduated to bigger and more intimidating races.
-She became the fastest woman to lap the Isle of Man TT course, her Guinness World record standing until 2009, and in 2005 she was also the first woman to climb onto a TT podium.
+She became the fastest woman to lap the Isle of Man TT course, her Guinness World record standing until 2009.
+In 2005 she was also the first woman to climb onto the podium at the Manx Grand Prix – a race around the TT.
 Having backed up those performances with top-3 finishes in a host of races since, she stands as one of Great Britain’s foremost female motorcycle racers.

 A very special day.